publications

 2022

-- Perturbation of right dorsolateral prefrontal cortex makes power holders less resistant to tempting bribesYang Hu, Rémi Philippe, Valentin Guigon , and 5 more authorsPsychological Science, 2022
+- Perturbation of right dorsolateral prefrontal cortex makes power holders less resistant to tempting bribesYang Hu, Valentin Guigon, Rémi Philippe , and 5 more authorsPsychological Science, 2022

-Bribery is a common form of corruption that takes place when a briber suborns a power-holder to achieve an advantageous outcome at a cost of moral transgression.
-While bribery has been extensively investigated in behavioral sciences, its underlying neurobiological basis remains poorly understood.
-Here we employed transcranial direct current stimulation (tDCS) in combination with a novel paradigm to investigate whether disruption of right dorsolateral prefrontal cortex (rDLPFC) causally changed bribe-taking decisions of power-holders.
-Perturbing rDLPFC via tDCS specifically made participants more willing to take bribes when the offer proportion ramped up.
+Bribery is a common form of corruption that takes place when a briber suborns a power holder to achieve an advantageous outcome at the cost of moral transgression.
+Although bribery has been extensively investigated in the behavioral sciences, its underlying neurobiological basis remains poorly understood.
+Here, we employed transcranial direct-current stimulation (tDCS) in combination with a novel paradigm (N = 119 adults) to investigate whether disruption of right dorsolateral prefrontal cortex (rDLPFC) causally changed bribe-taking decisions of power holders.
+Perturbing rDLPFC via tDCS specifically made participants more willing to take bribes as the relative value of the offer increased.
 This tDCS-induced effect could not be explained by changes in other measures.
-Model-based analyses further revealed that such neural modulation alters the concern for profiting oneself via taking bribes and reshapes that for the distribution inequity between oneself and the briber, thereby influencing the subsequent decisions.
+Model-based analyses further revealed that such neural modulation alters the concern for generating profits for oneself via taking bribes and reshapes the concern for the distribution inequity between oneself and the briber, thereby influencing the subsequent decisions.
 These findings reveal a causal role of rDLPFC in modulating corrupt behavior.

 2021